MicrosoftDocs/dynamics-365-unified-operations-public/articles/retail/dev-itpro/pos-rsat.md

 The following sections explain how to load test cases from Azure DevOps, generate automation files, modify test parameters, run tests, investigate results, and save your work back to Azure DevOps.

 > [!NOTE]
-> The detailed steps on how to setup Azure DevOps, test cases etc. are available in the RSAT manual, please complete those steps before starting your test execution.
+> The detailed steps on how to setup Azure DevOps and test cases test cases are described in [Regression suite automation tool installation and configuration](../../dev-itpro/perf-test/rsat/rsat-overview.md).
+You must complete those steps before starting your test execution.

 ### Load test cases and create parameter Files